 Also consider whether fabrics can be dry cleaned and as added insurance, you can have the fabric treated with a stain resistant product once it is on your sofa or chair.

-Washable slip covers
+Washable slip covers for upholstery

 I love this option.
 You really can relax on a sofa that is covered with a fabric that can be removed and thrown into the washing machine.
 Every parent will relax more knowing that a fabric can be washed and you don’t need to constantly nag children and teenagers about eating on the sofa.
 There are a lot of suppliers who will offer a sofa with a slip cover option.
 These sofas and chairs aren’t as structured and beautifully upholstered as some other alternatives but they do always look good and can be kept clean without expensive dry cleaning costs.
 Look for fabrics that are specifically for washable slip covers as they have been pre-shrunk and will be suitable for this purpose and always follow the care labels carefully.
 I particularly like Warwick Fabric’s Chambray material as it is soft and comfortable and looks great.

 Natural vs man-made fibres

 I am absolutely in love with natural linen.
 I love the look and feel of it and this is always my first choice.
 Natural linen is breathable, hypo allergenic and much stronger than cotton.
 Many upholstery linens will have a high Martindale test – around 30,000 – which makes them very durable and many now are treated with a stain resistant product.
 However, there are also some great polyester/viscose fabrics that may just contain a small percentage of linen which perform really well and are beautiful fabrics to work with.
 The days of a man-made fibre being markedly less superior to a natural one are gone and it is often difficult to tell the difference now.